All Episodes

 It scares me to death.

-That is it's absurd.
+That is absurd.

 Absolutely absurd.

-I know I know it is.
+I know, I know it is.

-Look at it, you know, if if if uh if you if you like these eye candy little construction projects for the Olympics, if you like people being kicked out of their homes to have these eye candy projects built, if you like no pollution controls whatsoever like constant smog.
+Look at the you know, if you like these eye candy little construction projects for the Olympics, if you like people being kicked out of their homes to have these eye candy projects built, if you like no pollution controls whatsoever, if you like constant smog, if you like construction policies with so inept they can't stand a category three earthquake or something where 10,000 people die, China might be the place for you.

 Nobody looks to Beijing.

-He did say Beijing, but to him, Beijing is the seat of government, not the seat of government, and that's how Obama sees countries.
+He did say Beijing, but to him, Beijing is the seat of government, not the seat of government.

-He sees governments, he doesn't see countries.
+He doesn't see countries.

 So he doesn't see the outskirts.

-Nothing's manufactured in in in Beijing.
+Nothing's manufactured in Beijing.

 This scares me to death.